ket-q/qiskit_windows_installer/README.md

 ##  📍 What is this repository ?

 This repository contains the implementation of QIWI.
-For more information, please visit the [QIWI website](https://ket-q.github.io/qiskit_windows_installer/).
+For more informations, please visit the [QIWI website](https://ket-q.github.io/qiskit_windows_installer/).